TCGTalk Logo

 How many SIRs are in Mega Evolution?

 10 Special Illustration Rares (#177–186) and 2 Mega Hyper Rares (#187–188), for 12 premium rarity cards above the standard IR tier.
-This is a larger SIR pool than Chaos Rising (6 SIRs + 1 MHR) but similar EV contribution because ME01 SIR prices are higher on average.
+ME01's SIR pool is larger than some later sets, and its SIR prices run high on average — which is why the SIR slot still contributes a meaningful share of EV.

 What is the cheapest SIR in Mega Evolution?